canonical/ubuntu-pro-for-wsl/docs/index.md

 ![System Landscape](./assets/up4w-systemlandscape.png)

+> This documentation describes a future release of Ubuntu Pro for WSL.
+Ubuntu Pro for WSL is not yet available for everyone in the Microsoft Store.

 Ubuntu Pro for WSL (UP4W) is a desktop application that facilitates access to [Ubuntu Pro]( https://ubuntu.com/pro) for [Ubuntu WSL](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/) instances.

 It allows you to add your Ubuntu Pro subscription to your Windows host.
 Once added, all Ubuntu WSL instances on that host are automatically attached and covered under your subscription too.